Lotfullah21/HTML-CSS/CSS/14-grid/04-grid-gap/README.md

 <figcaption><p align="center">grid gutters</p></figcaption>
 </figure>

-### row-gap:
+### `row-gap`:

-It creates vertical gap between the elements, or in another words, between the rows inside a container.
+It creates a vertical gap between the elements, or in another words, between the rows inside a container.

 ```css
 .container {